Charley's Grants

-Charley's Grants was a British television comedy aired in 1970 on BBC Two.
-It was written by N. F. Simpson, John Fortune, and John Wells and produced by Ian MacNaughton (who produced Monty Python’s Flying Circus).
+Charley's Grants is a British television comedy first broadcast in 1970 on BBC2.
+It was written by N. F. Simpson, John Fortune, and John Wells and produced by Ian MacNaughton (who produced Monty Python's Flying Circus).

 Cast included Willoughby Goddard, Hattie Jacques, Diana King, Aubrey Morris and Keith Smith.
 The series is considered a lost television broadcast, with all six episodes missing.